Esri/arcgis-maps-sdk-java-samples/map/open-map-url/README.md

 ## Use case

-For displaying web maps stored on ArcGISOnline.
+For displaying web maps stored on ArcGIS Online.

 ## How to use the sample